-Small businesses are often discouraged from designing their own business cards, but when you’re just starting out and have limited cash that needs to be allocated strategically, you may have no other choice than to design your own business card.
+Small businesses are often discouraged from designing a business card by themselves, but when you’re just starting out and have limited cash that needs to be allocated strategically, you may have to seriously consider designing a business card all by yourself.

-If you’re a small business needing to figure out how to make business cards you can be proud of, you first need to identify what makes a good business card, and then you need to access great Envato Elements business card templates or a great online business card maker like this one from Placeit.
+If you’re a small business needing to figure out how to design a business card you can be proud of, you first need to identify what makes a good business card, and then you need to access great Envato Elements business card templates or a great online best business card maker like this one from Placeit.

-Good Business Card Design - Guidelines for 2019
+Good Business Card Design - Business Card Guidelines for 2019

 So, if your company is an environmentally friendly travel agency, that should be communicated by the material you use to create your card as well as the logo, colours used, etc. Likewise, if you run a children’s indoor playground, you may want a card with an unusual shape that uses bright colours and playful but legible text.
-The point is to create a professional card that people will remember and associate with your business.
+In other words, what makes a good business card?
+A professional card that people will remember and associate with your business.

 - Design your card with your audience in mind.
 If your target audience is designers, you would create a different type of card than if you're targeting bankers.